20 products under $20 to help organize your closet | CNN Underscored

 Command Medium Adhesive Wire Hooks, 2-Pack ($3.68; lowes.com)

-The adhesive Command Hook, which has a pulldown tab that allows you to remove it without causing damage to the wall, is another style that Driskill recommends for use in a closet.
-These hooks are the perfect thing for hanging smaller items like necklaces, slim belts or ballcaps.
+The adhesive Command Hook, which has a pull-down tab that allows you to remove it without causing damage to the wall, is another style that Driskill recommends for use in a closet.
+These hooks are the perfect thing for hanging smaller items like necklaces, slim belts or ball caps.

-Karcy Retractable Closet Pull Out Rod ($8.99, originally $9.99; amazon.com)
+Karcy Retractable Closet Pull-Out Rod ($8.99, originally $9.99; amazon.com)

 Closet valets are such a handy tool that many people don’t even know exist in this world.
 They’re thin rods that extend out to create a place to hang garments for steaming, or to air them out after they’ve been worn, or just to set out an outfit for the next day.
 The installation is easy — just a few screws — and the rod retracts when not in use.